swedendrift/json-rules-engine/README.md

 ## Advanced Example

-This example demonstates an engine for identifying employees who work for Microsoft and are taking Christmas day off.
+This example demonstates an engine for identifying employees who work for AWS and are taking Christmas day off.

 This  demonstrates an engine which uses asynchronous fact data.
 Fact information is loaded via API call during runtime, and the results are cached and recycled for all 3 conditions.